buyhome/docs.rhomobi.com/README.md

 Rhomobile Documentation Project
 ==================

-This is a simple CMS and documentation for the Rhomobile platform: [http://docs.rhomobile.com](http://docs.rhomobile.com)
+This is a simple CMS and documentation for the Rhomobile platform: [http://docs.rhomobi.com](http://docs.rhomobi.com)

-Edge changes to this repository are tracked realtime on [http://edgedocs.rhomobile.com](http://edgedocs.rhomobile.com)

 If you'd like to propose an edit to the Rhomobile docs, fork this repo, then send us a pull request.